Pieloth/ASUS-G713PV-fix/README.md

 > Something showing there in one of the sections means Windows will not yet allow laptop to sleep
 >
 > Simply exiting Standby, or session Logoff/logon, solves this issue.
-## Prerequisites on Modern STandby and Legacy Power Plan to use this script
+## Prerequisites on Modern Standby and Legacy Power Schemes to use this script
 > [!IMPORTANT]
 > First of all, Modern Standby should be ENABLED!
 >
-> If you previously disabled it, then better to re-enable it as it should run fine now along with Hibernation
+> If previously disabled, then better to re-enable it as it should run fine now along with Hibernation

 The tweaks will be applied to the current Windows 11 Power Scheme in use.

-Normally, if you didn't hack and have Modern Standby enabled, then you should have only 1 legacy Power Scheme left: Balanced
+Normally, if Modern Standby is enabled, there should be only 1 legacy Power Scheme left: Balanced

 Not talking here about the 3 Windows 11 Modern Power Plans: Power saving, normal, performance, that can be setup in Windows 11 settings.

-You can see the current Legacy Power Scheme in use with admin command line: `powercfg /L`
+Current Legacy Power Scheme in use can be checked with admin command line: `powercfg /L`

 The script will detect and use the GUID for the active Power Scheme, normally, balanced with GUID: 381b4222-f694-41f0-9685-ff5bb260df2e.

-But can be another one, if you forced other Legacy Power Schemes
+But can be another one, if other Legacy Power Schemes have been forced

 ## Software configuration used
 Here is the software configuration used for the set up and tests: